Affinity Dental Group – Edmonton & Sherwood Park AB

 How long should implants last?

 Just as we like to see teeth last for your entire life, the goal with implants is to see them last for the rest of your life.
 Crowns, whether they are on teeth or implants, can wear out over the years but are straightforward to replace.
-Most implants are for the long term, provided that you look after them with regular homecare and professional dental care.
+Just like teeth, occasionally an implant will fail and have to be removed.
+However most implants are for the long term, provided that you look after them with regular homecare and professional dental care.

 Dental implants are changing the way people live!
 With dental implants, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.
-Our dentists have a great deal of experience with implants, and for more complex cases, we have a dentist in the group whose practice is limited to dental implants and related grafting.
 Contact us today to find out if implants are right for you.